croque-scp/notifier/README.md

 keyring.set_password("yagmail", GMAIL_USERNAME, GMAIL_PASSWORD)
 keyring.set_password("wikidot", WIKIDOT_USERNAME, WIKIDOT_PASSWORD)
 ```

+You may be required to set a keyring password.
+Make sure you keep a record
+of it.

 The usernames must be the same as those defined in the config file.